DAO-Decentralization/VBE/VBE-library/README.md

 # DAO-VBE-Library
-This repo is a quickstart to easily calculate the Voting-Bloc Entropy (VBE) metric on Optimism data, which showcases how decentralized voting blocs are in an organization (higher VBE = greater decentralization).
+This repo is a quickstart to easily calculate the Voting-Bloc Entropy (VBE) metric on governance and voting data, which showcases how decentralized voting blocs are in an organization (higher VBE = greater decentralization).

 In this repo, the below scripts provide the following functions:
+- ```rds_readonly.py```: loads data from relational database given the variables in the .env file.
+Query can be changed to retrieve DAO, proposal, voter, and other data tables.
-- ```load_data.py```: loads and formats the data from RetroPGF voting rounds.
+- ```load_data.py```: loads and formats the data from voting or governance sources.
 Cleans data, removes duplicates, and flags issues.
 - ```calculate_vbe.py```: performs clustering for voter feature data, and computes VBE as a function on the size of the largest cluster.
 - ```utils.py```: used for supporting functions in loading data, calculating optimal model parameters, and saving data.
 - ```results/```: saves report for VBE and model parameters, as well as clustering data.